University Apartments Housing Regulations

 Unauthorized presence on rooftops or outside ledges, in other resident’s units, in administrative offices, service areas, or areas marked as restricted in the University Apartments community is prohibited.
 Unauthorized entrance into and presence in construction sites in the University Apartments community is prohibited.

 Residents and their guests are to use their unit’s toilet or common area restrooms and must not urinate or defecate in playgrounds, courtyards, laundry rooms, or any common areas.
-Designated male restrooms are to only be used by males or individuals who have a gender identity or expression as male, and designated female restrooms are to only be used by females or individuals who have a gender identity or expression as female.
+In buildings with community restrooms, residents and guests should use restrooms that correspond to their gender identity or utilize restrooms that are designated all gender or gender inclusive.

 B.16 ROOM/UNIT BEHAVIOR

 a.
 Residents are responsible for all behavior which occurs in their respective unit.
 Residents will be required to pay for any damage or excessive cleaning to any part of their room or suite, including, but not limited to, furniture, fixtures, doors, and screens.
-Report any damages promptly so that repairs may be made.
+Residents should report any damage promptly so that repairs may be made.
 Residents shall maintain the premises, including, but not limited to the balconies/patios, hallways and stairwells in a clean, sanitary and non-hazardous condition.
-Access and ability of housekeeping staff to perform their duties cannot be obstructed.
+Access and the ability of housekeeping staff to perform their duties cannot be obstructed.

 b.
 No business of any kind may be established within any Housing complex; this includes University residential apartments, garages, carports, and common areas.
 Residents are not permitted to act as either the landlord or resident by entering into a private agreement to rent a bed, a room, garage or parking space from another resident or individual.
 The apartments and garages are the property of UCLA Housing and are not subject to private rental.